ansys/pystk/doc/source/getting-started/about.rst

 PySTK is the next generation Python API for Ansys Systems Toolkit (STK).
 The API is an evolution of the existing STK Python API with the following goals:

 - PyAnsys compliance:
-   - The API integrates with the rest of `PyAnsys <https://docs.pyansys.com/>`_, enabling you to connect STK with other Ansys products.
+   - The API integrates with the rest of `PyAnsys`_, enabling you to connect STK with other Ansys products.

    - The API adopts the PyAnsys guidelines, including similar packaging, naming conventions, and documentation.